 Dorothy Lane sells food, most of which is very similar to food I can get food a lot of places.
 What I can’t get elsewhere is the customer experience.
 For all the shelf space and promotion, you just don’t find that concern for the customer at the run of the mill, big box, grocery superstore mega-plex.
 Customer experience is what differentiates DLM from the others and creates value for me.

 Are they the cheapest?
 No, but they are price competitive.
 The value they deliver far outweighs any difference in price.
-The fact that they offer high quality products and an exceptional customer experience is worth a couple extra bucks to me – even better is the fact that they are local too.
+The fact that they offer high-quality products and an exceptional customer experience is worth a couple of extra bucks to me – even better is the fact that they are local too.
 I believe, true or not, that DLM gives a damn about me, the customer, and wants to make me happy.
 They want me to enjoy buying groceries, and they succeed at this regularly.
 Thus, I reward them with my business.

 This is not a post about DLM.
 You could easily replace them with Zappos or Chipotle or Meadowlark or Jack’s Cosmic Dogs, or Great Lakes Brewing Company, or any number of other brands that focus on Customer Experience as being critical to success.
 DLM is just the example I chose to illustrate great marketing through customer experience – an example you would be wise to follow.